finos/legend-sdlc/docs/re-architecture-worklog.md

 Deliberately untouched: §4.6's body still narrates the question and its menu — it defers to this review for the answer, which the §7 row now carries; stamping §4.6 itself is cosmetic and can ride along with any future §4 edit.

+### Step 1: source taxonomy to its final L1 packages (decision 5)

+- **Moved (git mv, no bridges)**, within `legend-sdlc-project-files`:
+  `server.domain.api.project.source.*` (7 classes) →
+  `org.finos.legend.sdlc.project.source`; the six workspace-spec classes (`WorkspaceSpecification`, `WorkspaceSource`, `Project`/`PatchWorkspaceSource`, `WorkspaceSourceVisitor`/`Consumer`) from `server.domain.api.workspace` →
+  `org.finos.legend.sdlc.project.workspace`.
+The L1 module now contains no `server.*` packages at all.
+- **Split package resolved**: `server.domain.api.workspace` had been split across the L1 module (the specs) and the server (`WorkspaceApi`); the server file gained explicit imports of the two relocated types it had been using same-package. `WorkspaceApi` is now the old package's only resident, pending its own Step 2 move.
+- References updated repo-wide by scripted rewrite (~200 files); checkstyle's `CustomImportOrder` does not enforce intra-group alphabetical order (verified against existing files), so in-place import rewrites are order-safe.
+- `project-structure-migration.md` gains two rows for the renames (external storage-SPI consumers: update imports and recompile; the domain API interfaces themselves are untouched by this step and relocate with bridges in Step 2).
+- Verified: full-reactor `mvn install javadoc:javadoc` green (tests included).